 Customer Notification: Covid-19 Coronavirus Service Continuity Plan

-Over the last few weeks we have kept you regularly updated with our responses to the new government guidance and the work we are doing to keep Exactrak fully operational.
+As the Government guidance continues to change across the UK and a new tier of lockdown measures are now in place in England, Scotland, Wales, Southern and Northern Ireland, we wanted to update you on the work we are doing to keep Exactrak fully operational.
 We would like to reassure you that Exactrak is continuing to operate as normal, including completing new installations and providing software support.

 As the safety of our employees is of paramount importance, several measures are in place across our business to allow us to continue to operate safely.
 Our aim is to continue to support you with as little disruption to your usual service as possible.